PP-Module for MDM Agent

 The selection for the FMT_UNR_EXT.1 auditable event in the Auditable Events table corresponds to the selection in FMT_UNR_EXT.1.
 If “apply remediation actions” is selected in FMT_UNR_EXT.1, then the ST author selects “attempt to unenroll” in FAU_GEN.1.1/AGENT Auditable Events table for FMT_UNR_EXT.1; otherwise, "none" is selected.

-The [selection: TSF, TOE platform] shall record within each MDM Agent audit record at least the following information:
+The [selection: TSF, TOE platform] shall record within the MDM Agent audit data at least the following information:

-1. Date and time of the event, type of event, subject identity (if relevant), the outcome (success or failure) of the event, and additional information in Table 5 and [selection: Table 2, Table 3, Table 4, Table 19, no other tables]; and
+1. Date and time of the event, type of event, subject identity (if applicable), and the outcome (success or failure) of the event, and additional information in Table 5 and [selection: Table 2, Table 3, Table 4, Table 16, no other tables];

-2. For each audit event type, based on the auditable event definitions of the functional components included in the PP-Module/ST, [assignment: other audit relevant information].
+2. For each audit event type, based on the auditable event definitions of the functional components included in the PP, PP-Module, functional package or ST, [assignment: other audit relevant information].

 Application Note: All audits must contain at least the information mentioned in FAU_GEN.1.2/AGENT, but may contain more information which can be assigned.
-The ST author must identify which information in a given audit record that is populated by the MDM Agent and which is populated by the MDM Agent’s platform.
+The ST author must identify which information in the given audit data that is populated by the MDM Agent and which is populated by the MDM Agent’s platform.

 FAU_SEL.1/AGENT Security Audit Event Selection